pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `References a variable`:

-1. reference variable text
+1. reference constant value
-2. constant temp
+2. variable a
 3. reference constant called [multi_word_token]
-4. variable called [multi_word_token]
+4. constant called [multi_word_token]

 **Português**